 A Makerspace is the generic term for a place where students (or anybody) can make or create objects of their choice with the resources provided.
 The Maker movement is not new.
 Please check http://makered.org for more information.
 At the Barron Park Maker Studio we have a variety of resources.

 Why is Making a crucial component of an elementary school?

-We are fifteen years into the twenty first century.
+We are nineteen years into the twenty first century.
 All over we hear about twenty first century skills and students needing to be trained for jobs that don’t exist.
 It is known that almost everyone, not just children learn by doing.
 Each of us needs to find our passion in some form.
 The Maker Studio exposes the students to several skills that can develop to passion(s).
 It enables students to develop basic humane skills such as patience, perseverance, learning to fail and learning through one’s mistakes, building confidence, self esteem, and overall, empathy.

 Can I come and check out the Maker Studio?